TeamMETISSE/METISSE/docs/source/usage_standalone.md

 Both are Fortran namelists, so comments (!) and blank lines can be used freely.
 Characters are **case-insensitive**.
 Although make sure to leave a blank line at the end of the file (after the `/` symbol)

-Refer to `main_defaults.inc` and `main_defaults.inc` in the  *src/defaults/* folder for the most up to date variable names and their default values. **Do not modify any file inside the defaults folder**.
+Refer to `main_defaults.inc` and `metisse_defaults.inc` in the  *src/defaults/* folder for the most up to date variable names and their default values. **Do not modify any file inside the defaults folder**.

 ## Running METISSE